yoyo95104/offsg/README.md

 # offsg
-a new Offline Messaging application
+a new Modelling and Predicting tool with a very Friendly User Experience